-Most coronavirus deaths occurred in countries where majority of adults are overweight
+Most coronavirus deaths have occurred in countries where majority of adults are overweight

 In some cases, the correlations between coronavirus severity and weight are also tied to racial and ethnic inequality.
-In the United States, “Hispanic and non-Hispanic Black adults have a higher prevalence of obesity and are more likely to suffer worse outcomes from coivd-19,” according to the Centers for Disease Control and Prevention.
+In the United States, “Hispanic and non-Hispanic Black adults have a higher prevalence of obesity and are more likely to suffer worse outcomes from COVID-19,” according to the Centers for Disease Control and Prevention.

 The report found that in countries where less than half of the adult population is classified as overweight, the likelihood of death from covid-19 was about one-tenth of the levels in countries with higher shares of overweight adults.
 A higher BMI was also associated with increased risk of hospitalization, admission to intensive or critical care and the need for mechanically assisted ventilation.

-In Britain, overweight coronavirus patients were 67 percent likelier to require intensive care, and obese patients three times likelier.
+In Britain, overweight coronavirus patients were 67 percent more likely to require intensive care, and obese patients three times likelier.

 Prime Minister Boris Johnson, who was hospitalized and required oxygen therapy after contracting the disease last spring, has campaigned in recent months for Britons to lose weight to reduce health risks and support the country’s overburdened National Health Service.